bkataru/comprezz/README.md

 - Original implementation based on Zig 0.14 standard library
 - Deflate algorithm implementation inspired by zlib and Go's compress/flate
-- Adapted for Zig 0.15 compatibility
+- Adapted for Zig 0.15 compatibility with new `std.Io.Reader` and `std.Io.Writer` interfaces

 ## Limitations